Policies

 Absence

 If your child is absent from school, please call the 24-hour school telephone recorder and leave a message.
 Unless the school is notified of a child's absence, parents will be telephoned if their child is not in school.
-Upon the child's return to school, a written excuse is required that explains the reason for the absence.
+Upon the child's return to school, a written excuse that explains the reason for the absence is required.

 After School Plans